EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   ```sh
   perl roaringbeast.pl 0 ftp ftp 192.168.1.25 443
   ```
 - &#128163; `Sendmail`: Sendmail is a **Mail Transfer Agent (MTA)** that is used on many UNIX systems.
 Sendmail is one of the most maligned programs in use (used to gain access to thousands of systems).
 We can use `VRFY` and `EXPN` commands to identify user accounts.
   Many vulnerabilities are present related to remote buffer overflow conditions and input validation attacks have been identified.

   &#9940; ` Countermeasures`: The best defense for sendmail attacks is to **disable sendmail** if you are not using it to receive mail over a network.
 If you must run sendmail, ensure that you are **using the latest version** with all relevant security patches.
 Finally, consider using a more secure MTA such as **qmail** or **postfix**.
-- &#128163; `DNS Cache Poisoning`: Numerous security and availability issues have been associated with `BIND`.
-The following example highlights one of the latest cache poisoning attacks.
-This technique is used by hackers to **trick clients into contacting a malicious server instead of the intended system**.
-That is to say, all  requests are resolved and redirected to a system the hacker owns.

-	> **Note: BIND (Berkeley Internet Name Domain)** is the most widely used DNS server software on the internet.
+- &#128163; `DNS Cache Poisoning`: DNS cache poisoning, also known as DNS spoofing, is an attack where hackers manipulate the DNS cache of a server to **trick clients into contacting a malicious server instead of the intended legitimate system.** This results in all requests being resolved and redirected to a system controlled by the attacker.
+Numerous security and availability issues have been associated with `BIND` (the most widely used DNS server software on the internet).

-	In 2008, Dan Kaminsky latest cache-poisoning attack against DNS was grabbing headlines.
+	The first step is to enumerate vulnerable servers.
+Most attackers set up automated tools to identify unpatched and misconfigured DNS servers quickly.
+	In 2008, Dan Kaminsky highlighted a severe DNS cache poisoning vulnerability that made headlines.
+This attack exposed how DNS systems could be tricked into accepting fraudulent DNS records, allowing attackers to redirect traffic on a massive scale.

 	To check if the DNS has this potential vulnerability perform the following enumeration:

   ```sh
   dig @192.168.56.101 version.bind chaos txt
   ```

+	This command queries the `version.bind` field in the BIND server's configuration to identify its version and assess whether it may be exposed to known vulnerabilities.

   &#9940; ` Countermeasures`: For any system that is not being used as a DNS server, you should **disable and remove BIND**.
 Ensure the version of BIND you are using is current and patched for related security flaws.